austral/specification/src/ref/types.md

 #### Description

-The `defunit` &specialop; defines a new unit of a specific magnitude.
+The `defunit` SPECIALOP defines a new unit of a specific magnitude.

 Units can have multiple nicknames, for instance, `m` can be defined as a nickname for `meter`.